 Fortunately, there are several ways in which TMJ disorder can be treated.
 Once the condition is diagnosed, your doctor or dentist may recommend any combination of the following treatment options:

 - Applying moist heat to your TMJ – This is particularly useful if you suffer from muscle spasms.

-- Over-the-counter or prescribed medications – Muscle relaxants, anti-inflammatory drugs, and pain medication may all help to relieve some of the discomfort that goes along with TMJ disorder.
+- Over-the-counter or prescribed medications – Muscle relaxants, anti-inflammatory drugs, and pain medication may all help to relieve some of the discomforts that goes along with TMJ disorder.

 - Practicing relaxation techniques – Stress can often play a major role in the development of TMJ disorder.
 If you find yourself clenching your teeth due to stress (either while awake or while you’re sleeping), that may be a contributing factor.
 There are a variety of stress-relieving relaxation techniques that might help alleviate that tension.